 I continued to direct and produce traditional narrative productions that I found compelling, while still pushing the boundaries of storytelling and technology.
 My documentary feature “The Standbys” is a a New York Times Critic’s Pick and continues to play in theaters across the country.
 I also produced the award-winning feature thriller “Banshee Chapter” with Zachary Quinto, which pushed the boundaries of stereoscopic 3D filmmaking.
 As a Disney Imagineer, I was part of the production team that brought to life Hong Kong Disneyland.
 Other collaborations have included: Walt Disney Productions, HBO, Carmike Cinemas, AMC

 With the recent advent of consumer-viable VR technology, my disparate loves of technology and entertainment are back in harmony.
 I produced “Banshee Chapter: Oculus Rift Edition”, the first feature film ever released on the Oculus Rift.
 In 2015, I was invited to film Barack Obama historic speech in Nairobi, Kenya in 360, making him the first US President recorded in virtual reality.
 My VR documentary “Kanju” premiered at Tribeca Film Festival in 2016 and was released on JauntVR in 2017.
 Other projects include “Monet in Giverny” for InceptionVR, “Angst: the Panic Attack” for IndieFlixVR, and “Holojam in Wonderland” with Ken Perlin’s Future Realities Lab at NYU (Future of Storytelling 2017).
 And I continue to develop VR interfaces that support digital societies and build experiences strongly founded in HCI principles to tell great stories.
 I have collaborated with companies such as GoogleVR, InceptionVR, JauntVR, and Total Cinema 360.
-Currently, I develop, direct and produce immersive content through Sunchaser Entertainment, a company I founded to produce story-driven virtual and live immersive experiences and software.
+Currently, I developed, directed and produced immersive content through Sunchaser Entertainment, a company I founded to produce story-driven virtual and live immersive experiences and software.
 Currently, I am the Creative Director of Experiential at Refinery29, evolving our immersive cultural funhouse, 29Rooms, and working with clients such as Facebook, Reebok, Netflix, Intuit, and Bonobos.